Student-centric advice and objective recommendations

 Is a private or public school right for me?

-As you can tell, there’s a variety of characteristics that differentiate public colleges from private ones.
+As you can tell, there’s a variety of characteristics that differentiate private vs public college.
 Knowing this, it can be a tough decision to choose which type of institution you’d like to attend.
 You may like certain aspects of both types of schools.
 Say you want the extensive degree offerings of a public university, but like the idea of a small campus.
 Ultimately, you’ll have to decide which factors are most important to you and choose the school that best fits your needs.
 Once you start to narrow down your search, try comparing your options using the College Scorecard.

 Read more: How to choose a college